deadlydog/PowerShell.tiPS/ReadMe.md

 Below is a short list of planned enhancements for tiPS:

-- An easier way to add new tips. e.g. a simple web form that can be filled out.
 - A way to customize the look of the tip when it is displayed. e.g. add a border around it, change the colors, etc.
 - Add a `Write-PowerShellTip -Previous` switch to output the last shown tip.